Noor Davis

 Noor Davis (born December 15, 1994) is an American former professional football linebacker.
 He played college football at Stanford and was signed by the Minnesota Vikings in 2017 as an undrafted free agent.
 In 2011, he was awarded the Butkus Award for the top linebacker in high school, as well as being named to the first-team of the USA Today All-USA high school football team and participated in the 2012 Under Armour All-America Game.
 Davis graduated with a Bachelors and Masters from Stanford University.

 In 2019, Davis joined the Detroit Lions Front Office working in Player Personnel, after working in Sales Leadership with the Silicon Valley start-up Rubrik.

-Davis currently works with the Big Ten Conference as associate director, Sports Administration.
+From 2020-2025, Davis worked for the Big Ten Conference, finishing as Associate Director, Sports Administration & Legal Associate.
 Davis began his career with the Big Ten Conference in 2020 as the first Fellow in the history of the conference, working directly under Commissioner Kevin Warren.
 He completed his Juris Doctor at Loyola University Chicago School of Law while simultaneously working with the Big Ten Conference.

+Davis currently works in the Front Office of the Chicago Bears as Strategic Executive Partner, Office of the President & CEO.